5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 This start – stop – start overcycle killed my progress.

-Here's the what helped me break this vicious cycle and stop skipping workouts.
+Here's the what helped me break this vicious cycle and stop skipping the gym and workouts in general.
 I call it the 5P's of Procrastinating Exercise (aka procrast-ercising)

 Here’s what helped me break this vicious cycle and stop skipping workouts: